-Analysis | Will Mark Meadows get charged with a crime for not cooperating with the Jan.
+Analysis | Will Mark Meadows be charged with a crime for not cooperating with the Jan.
 6 committee?

 Meadows can argue — as he is now — that he tried to cooperate with the committee in good faith.
 He’s also trying to argue that the committee isn’t fully bipartisan (after Republicans opposed its creation, only two Republican lawmakers joined).

-“All these technical issues become very important in a criminal case,” Brand said, “because the Supreme Court says ‘We will hold Congress in an exacting standard to follow their own rules when they try to prosecute someone.'”
+“All these technical issues become very important in a criminal case,” Brand said, “because the Supreme Court says, ‘We will hold Congress in an exacting standard to follow their own rules when they try to prosecute someone.’”